MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/delegate.md

 ---

 # winrt::delegate struct template ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
 A type that you can use to declare a custom delegate type for your own events in cases where you need to support passing non-C++/WinRT types as delegate parameters.
-For more info about handling events using delegate, and code examples, see [Handle events by using delegates in C++/WinRT](/windows/uwp/cpp-and-winrt-apis/handle-events).
+For more info about handling events, and code examples, see [Handle events by using delegates in C++/WinRT](/windows/uwp/cpp-and-winrt-apis/handle-events).

 ## Syntax
 ```cppwinrt